davidsword/delete-intermediate-images/readme.txt

 * 🙅🏼 Deleting is **permanent.** There's no undo.
 Be careful!
 * ⚙ You can use [this plugin](http://wordpress.org/plugins/regenerate-thumbnails/) to regenerate your Media Library after (as Wordpress will need the default sizes)
 * 🍺 This was a **re-written plugin**, the bad reviews were correct for the old versions, but not this current version.
 If you experience any issues, please open a [support request](https://wordpress.org/support/plugin/delete-thumbnails) or [github issue](https://github.com/davidsword/delete-thumbnails/issues), I'm happy to help fix any issues and help plugin grow.
-* 🙏 Contributors: please do!
-Looking forward to your [PRs](https://github.com/davidsword/delete-thumbnails/pulls)!
+* 🙏 Contributor guidelines at bottom of readme!
+Looking forward to your PRs!

 Read More: